CAT Tool Overview

 Note that spelling errors cannot be ignored.
 Instead, there's an add to Personal Dictionary option which will remove the error, and not mark that spelling as an error in the future.

 If you need to address anything that might need clarification from your customer, you can open an issue.
 All Issue opened in the Job by any user will be visible here.

 View the running history of all actions taken on this Job in this panel.

 Search & Filter

-When you enter the CAT Tool via the Strings View or List View, you will have entered the CAT Tool outside of a Job.
+When you enter the CAT Tool via the Strings View or List View, you will have entered the CAT Tool outside a Job.
 While the general Search source and translations field is still available to you, strings can also be found by using Filters.